 ($1,500-$512)/$512 = 1.92 or 192%

-If your cost begins to outweigh your profit, you should revisit those PPC campaigns.
+If your cost begins to outweigh your profit, you should revisit those PPC marketing campaigns.
 This is where you need to edit and optimize your campaigns to bring ROAS positive.

 Calculate profit per impressions and clicks